Texas opposes government funding for abortion providers

 The Texas Women’s Health Program provides about 130,000 low-income women with family planning exams, related health screenings and contraception.

-Texas opposed government funding for Planned Parenthood clinics because the organization provides abortions.
+Texas opposed government funding for Planned Parenthood clinics because the organization provides abortions and has been in a long-running battle with the federal government.

 The state said in March that it was willing to give up funding from Washington and run the Women’s Health Program itself.